Setting Up Your SUV Tent: Tips for a Smooth Camp

 Can leaving the hatchback open for hours to attach the tent damage my car's battery or hatch mechanism?

 Leaving the hatch open for extended periods can drain your car battery, especially if there are interior lights on.
-I learned this the hard way and had to jump-start my car once.
+Run the battery down and you'll be jump-starting the car.
 Most modern cars have a battery cutoff if left open too long, but it's best practice to disconnect the battery or ensure no lights are on.
 The hatch mechanism itself is usually fine; it's designed to hold weight.

 I heard you're supposed to stake down the tent *before* attaching it to the car.
 Is that true?